maths/moodle-qtype_stack/doc/en/Developer/Response_processing.md

 This table contains the information authored by the teacher.
 There are other tables which link to this.

 1. `interaction_element`.
-This holds details of each separate interaction element.
-Many interaction elements, unique for each question.
+This holds details of each separate input.
+Many inputs, unique for each question.
 2. `response_tree`.
 This holds details of each separate potential response tree.
 Many potential response trees, unique for each question.
 3. `keywords` and `question_keywords` link in a many-many way between keywords and questions.